modmii/Any-Region-Changer-ModMii-Edition/README.md

 Neither ModMii nor any source code contributors can take responsibility for any damage caused by this application.

 ## Warnings
+ - As prerequisites you should have the Homebrew Channel, Priiloader, BootMii and a NAND Backup so you can revert any changes pre or post reboot if needed.
+ - ARCME is one tool used by ModMii in order to facilitate a Wii Region Change.
+ARCME by itself is not enough to complete the region change procedure.
+To softmod or region change your Wii use [ModMii](https://modmii.github.io).
  - If `setting.txt` is corrupted for any reason, it is entirely possible that your Wii will no longer boot.
  - If you change the `GAME` ("Game Region") setting, you may no longer be able to boot discs!
  - Be careful not to change Video mode to a mode unsupported by your display.